Stomach cancer

 This is the main treatment for stomach cancer that hasn’t spread.
 It may be possible to cure your cancer.
 There are several different options.

-For a very small cancer that is only in the stomach lining, you may have endoscopic surgery.
+For a very small cancer that’s only in the stomach lining, you may have endoscopic surgery.
 You may hear this called endoscopic mucosal resection (EMR) or dissection (EMD).
-You have a flexible tube with a camera on the end (an endoscope) passed down your throat.
-The doctor removes the affected areas of your stomach lining and then takes out the tube.
-So you don’t have any cuts to your abdomen (tummy).
+A doctor will pass a flexible tube with a camera on the end (an endoscope) down your throat.
+They’ll remove the affected areas of your stomach lining and then take out the tube.
+So you don’t have any cuts to your tummy (abdomen).

 For larger cancers, you may have surgery to remove part or all of your stomach.
 These operations are called subtotal, partial, or total gastrectomies.
 You may be able to have keyhole surgery, also called laparoscopic surgery.
-This means your surgeon makes several smaller cuts in your abdomen, instead of one large one.
+This means your surgeon will make several smaller cuts in your tummy, instead of one large one.

 Recovering from surgery